figadore/micro-s3-persistence/README.md

 This service is for persisting data from Docker volumes.
 It is meant to be dead-simple, and able to be dropped in anywhere with minimal configuration.
+Use it to backup local or volume data, migrate a volume to another Docker host or AWS region, or to populate a directory with backed up data when a container starts up.

 1. Configure S3 through environment variables
 2. Start the container with --volumes-from another container